It looks like surrogacy could be an amazing option for you!

 Many surrogacy agencies have a network of surrogacy attorneys that they will be able to connect you with.
 These attorneys are well-versed in your state’s surrogacy laws and will ensure that your rights are protected throughout the surrogacy process.

 Some surrogacy agencies do have egg donation programs, but many don’t.
-Your agency might not have a fertility clinic of their own, but they can connect you with a fertility clinic that can assist you with the medical portion of the surrogacy process.
+Your agency might not have a fertility clinic of its own, but they can connect you with a fertility clinic that can assist you with the medical portion of the surrogacy process.

 This is the ideal way to navigate the surrogacy process, with each professional playing their part.
 However, if you have recently heard from a fertility clinic offering similar services to a surrogacy agency, you may be wondering what the cons of this option are.